jordipbou/frMIDI/README.md

 # Changelog

+* 1.1.0 [2021/04/08] - Added routing_matrix component for changing topology.
+Corrected inputFrom to get correct input on Node with jzz (rxjs throw an error on subscription).
 * 1.0.59 [2021/04/07] - Created MIDIDriver to allow using frMIDI with Cycles.js
 * 1.0.58 [2021/03/27] - seemsMessage was not working correctly with MIDIMessageEvent
 * 1.0.57 [2021/03/26] - Modified code for seemsMessage to make it fast as it was bottlenecking the rest of functions.